PurdueSIGGD/PurdueSIGGD.github.io/_posts/2017-01-07-GlobalGameJamOpen.md

 ![alt text](/img/global-game-jam.jpeg)

 Registration to participate in the Global Game Jam 2017 is now open!
 SIGGD is hosting a site this year at Purdue University.
-It's open to anyone over 18 years of age, goes on from January 20th to January 22nd.
+It's open to anyone over 18 years of age, goes on from January 20th to January 22nd and starts at 5:00 pm.
 Anyone.
 Students, seasoned veterans, enthusiasts, professional developers, whoever!
 Since there's limited space available, I made a form for anyone interested to fill out:
 [https://goo.gl/forms/04vu1Rt6x6GJ9MBY2](https://goo.gl/forms/04vu1Rt6x6GJ9MBY2)